All about hydrosols

 - Go Away Bugs Spray

 What to look for in a quality hydrosol

-Most producers treat hydrosols as a by-product of essential oil distillation.
+Most producers treat hydrosols as merely a by-product of essential oil distillation.
 (Some even throw the hydrosol away.)
-This results in a lower quality hydrosol, because the distillation session isn’t allowed to continue for the right length of time to create a high-quality product.
+This results in a lower quality hydrosol with lowered effectiveness, because the distillation session isn’t allowed to continue for the right length of time to create a higher quality product.